 Spring has officially sprung (in the southern hemisphere anyway) and with that people are starting to garden and plant new plants.
-But most people don’t take into account their plumbing when planting until it’s too late.
-Whilst all trees have root systems than can be potentially dangerous to plumbing, some are much more likely than other.
+But most people don't take into account their plumbing when planting until it's too late.
+Whilst all trees have root systems that can be potentially dangerous to plumbing, some are much more likely than others.

 Plants can't be all to blame though, the root system of a plant is designed to track down moisture, and that's exactly what plumbing transports, moisture.
 There are some types of plants that you should avoid planting near your plumbing.

 Birch trees can be big, very big, in excess of 50 feet straight up.
 This massive height contributes to the problem, a Birch Trees root system wide and flat and covers a substantial area and causes havoc on pipes.